-A National Cross-Site Evaluation is underway, which will include case study reports and documentation of improvement in school safety using key indicators such as school climate, perceptions of safety, and incidents of violent and disruptive behavior.
+A National Cross-Site Evaluation, initiated in 2005. is underway, which will include case study reports and documentation of improvement in school safety using key indicators such as school climate. perceptions of safety, and incidents of violent and disruptive behavior.
 Additionally, local grantee evaluation reports are being reviewed and results summarized for further dissemination.